hasinhayder/hydra/README.md

 ### Protect a Route with Laravel Sanctum's Ability and Abilities Middleware

 Let's make our newly created API endpoint even more robust.
-Say, we want our route to be accessble by only admin users.
-Remember you added the following line in `routes/api.php` file just a couple of minutes ago?
-Let's change it
+Say, we want our route to be accessible by only admin users.
+Remember you added the following line in the `routes/api.php` file just a few minutes ago?
+Let's change it.

 ```php
 Route::get('greet', [MessageController::class,'greet'])->middleware(['auth:sanctum']);